Perth to Exmouth (return)

 Overnight: Exmouth - see Exmouth accommodation

 Day 4: Exmouth

-Take a glass bottom boat cruise to view the reef’s diverse marine life, or spend your day snorkelling the vibrant coral gardens of the Ningaloo Marine Park.
-Nearby, Cape Range National Park offers rugged scenery of deep canyons, limestone ranges and spectacular gorges.
+Take a glass bottom boat cruise to view the reef’s diverse marine life, or spend your day snorkelling the vibrant coral gardens of the Ningaloo Marine Park with it's amazing snorkel spots.
+Nearby, Cape Range National Park offers rugged scenery of deep canyons, limestone ranges and spectacular gorges such as Yardie Creek.
 Explore the park in your own four-wheel drive, or take a tour from Exmouth.

 Day 5: Exmouth to Coral Bay

 The shortest leg of the Ultimate Road Trip brings you to Coral Bay – a snorkeller’s paradise with calm, protected waters and hundreds of fish and coral species.
 Here, the reef literally touches the shore, creating an endless underwater garden of marine life.
 To explore further out, take a glass-bottom boat trip or join a snorkelling tour.
 Spend the evening watching the sunset and dining at one of Coral Bay’s restaurants.